Western Australia’s Cape Walk Is Full of Lighthouses, Wine Trails, and Cliff Vistas

 Wander off-trail for snacks and beverages

 You’ll need a car to appreciate the best of the food and beverage scene in Western Australia.
 Plan to spend a day exploring the wine trails of Margaret River, Australia’s premier grape-growing region, where you’ll find excellent Shiraz, Chardonnay, and Pinot Noir.
-A few standouts include the rustic-meets-modern Vasse Felix, WA’s founding winery; organic, sustainable Voyager Estate; and Leeuwin Estate, where you can browse the gallery of original label art, then sit down to a multicourse meal paired with the vineyard’s wines.
+A few standouts include the rustic-meets-modern Vasse Felix, the founding winery of the Margaret River region; organic, sustainable Voyager Estate; and Leeuwin Estate, where you can browse the gallery of original label art, then sit down to a multicourse meal paired with the vineyard’s wines.

 For an unforgettable sip-and-stay experience, book a room at Cape Lodge in Yallingup.
 Located in the Margaret River region, it has a secluded, mansion-in-the-woods feeling, and a restaurant that’s the stuff of legend.
 You can even reserve a private cooking demo with Chef Tony Howell, who specializes in local, sustainable ingredients, especially seafood.